Nicky Hayden: 2004

-After his decent rookie year in the top class, many expected him to do even better and some even speculated about a title fight with his new teammate Alex Barros or Valentino Rossi.
+After his decent rookie year in the top class, many expected Hayden to do even better and some even speculated about a title fight with his new teammate Alex Barros or Valentino Rossi.

 At the season opener in South Africa, Hayden started off well by scoring fifth, a result he would equal at the next round in Spain.
 In France however, he finished 11th before retiring at the first part of the rain-affected race in Italy.
 Hayden had qualified second on Saturday, 0.369 behind polesitter Sete Gibernau and 0.373 seconds quicker than third position Valentino Rossi to secure his second ever front row start on the grid.
 Hayden would retire once more in Catalunya, this time due to mechanical problems to his Factory Honda bike.
 At the Dutch round, Hayden would once more finish in fifth place.

 At the seventh round of the season—the Rio de Janeiro GP—Hayden would score his first podium of the season in the form of a third place.
 At the start, both Max Biaggi and Hayden put pressure on Kenny Roberts Jr. who started from pole before passing him.
 At the halfway point, Hayden was in second place before being overtaken by the Honda Pons of Makoto Tamada and was relegated to third, a place he would maintain until the finish line.
 At the next race in Germany, Hayden would finish third once more, behind his teammate Barros and race winner Biaggi.
 On Saturday, Hayden qualified ninth, but managed to charge up the field and close in on Biaggi and Rossi halfway into the race, along with Barros.
 He would overtake Hayden for third place before he also passed Rossi for second.
 With six laps to go, Hayden overtook Rossi for the final podium position and would hold on to cross the line 0.207 seconds ahead of "The Doctor".